cmda-minor-web-1718/performance-matters-checklist/readme.md

     To get support for this you will need to check your version of apache/nginx and OpenSSL.
 *   Add some more points here...
+*   Switch to HTTP/2 to allow for more simultaneous requests
 *   [Enable HTTP2](https://tools.keycdn.com/http2-test)

 ## Caching